Explorer-art/Octopus/README.md

 max - The maximal lenght of the generated passwords.

-mode - Password generation mode.
+mode - The mode of operation of the program.

+type - Type of password generation.

+instruction - Instructions for generating passwords.

-save - Save the generated passwords to a file.
+file - The file where to save the generated passwords or the file where to get passwords for brute force MD5 hashes.

+bhash - MD5 hash.

 Modes: